wp-plugins/wp-ultra-simple-paypal-shopping-cart/readme.txt

 * Bugfix : quantity error on template call code, corrected now (Thanks Raylance) = V4.3.4 =
-* Enhancement : reload button for qty and message display using jQuery
+* Enhancement : reload button for qty and message display using jQuery = V4.3.5 =
+* Enhancement : "checkout" and "add to cart" buttons can be clearly customized a bunch of html correction.
+* Add feature : Add VAT to items
+* Add feature : shipping can be display as "Free"
+* Bugfix : th missing on cart